tomasdimeo/diabetes_multiclass_classification_ml/README.md

 * Computational Cost: Finding the k-nearest neighbors for every minority sample in a dataset with millions of rows is computationally intensive and can drastically slow down the training pipeline.
 * Indiscriminate Synthesis: It generates the same number of synthetic samples for every minority point, regardless of whether that point is in a "safe" region or a "difficult" one on the border with another class.

+These limitations led to the development of more refined hybrid and adaptive techniques.

+#### SMOTE + Undersampling (Tomek Links and Edited Nearest Neighbors)

+To address the noise issue, SMOTE is often combined with undersampling techniques that "clean" the data after over-sampling.
+These methods remove samples that are likely to be noise or that clutter the decision boundary.

+A **Tomek Link** exists between two samples of different classes if they are each other's nearest neighbor.
+These links often highlight noisy or borderline instances.
+After applying SMOTE to generate new minority samples, the Tomek Links algorithm is used to identify these pairs.
+The sample from the majority class in each link is then removed.
+This helps to clean the space between classes, creating a clearer decision boundary.

+**Edited Nearest Neighbors (ENN)** is a more aggressive cleaning method.
+It looks at the k-nearest neighbors for each sample.
+If a sample's class label does not agree with the majority of its neighbors, that sample is removed.
+When combined with SMOTE, ENN removes both majority and synthetic minority samples that are deemed to be misclassified by their local neighborhood.
+This results in a much "cleaner" dataset, though at the risk of removing useful information.

+#### Borderline-SMOTE

+Instead of cleaning after the fact, **Borderline-SMOTE** improves the synthesis process itself.
+It recognizes that not all minority samples are equally important.
+The ones on the "border" of a class are most critical for defining the decision boundary.

+It first identifies all minority samples that are "on the border" (i.e., where a significant number of their neighbors belong to a majority class).
+It then applies the SMOTE algorithm only to these borderline samples.

+This focuses the synthetic data generation where it is most needed, strengthening the decision boundary without adding potentially unhelpful samples deep within the minority class region.

+#### ADASYN

+**ADASYN (Adaptive Synthetic Sampling)** takes the concept a step further.
+Like Borderline-SMOTE, it focuses on the "harder" samples, but it does so in an adaptive manner.

+It calculates a ratio for each minority sample, representing the proportion of majority class samples in its neighborhood.
+This ratio serves as a measure of how "difficult" that sample is to learn.
+It then generates a weighted number of synthetic samples for each minority point: more synthetic data is generated for the minority samples that are harder to learn (i.e., those with a higher proportion of majority neighbors).

+The key difference from SMOTE is that ADASYN adaptively shifts the decision boundary to focus on difficult-to-classify examples, making it a very powerful technique for highly imbalanced and complex datasets.

 ---

 ## Results